Afghan War Glossary

 SOK.
 Special Operations Kandak.
 As of early 2014 there were nine Special Operations Kandaks.
 The SOKs provide a precision strike capability.

 SOI.
 Signal Operating Instructions.

-SOJTF-A. Special Operations Task Force - Afghanistan.
-The U.S. component of NSOCC-A. The U.S. SOF guys; primarily from the CJSOTF-A. Learn more about the SOJTF-A.
+SOJTF-A. Special Operations Joint Task Force - Afghanistan.
+The U.S. component of NSOCC-A. The U.S. SOF guys; were primarily from the CJSOTF-A (now a SOTF) - as well as other 'SOF' entities.
+Learn more about the SOJTF-A.